maurosampietro/UltraMapper.Parsing/README.md

 # UltraMapper.Parsing
-Common classes and interfaces for parsers based on UltraMapper.

 Provides a common way to map data to strong-typed object using UltraMapper, effectively decoupling the string-analysis stage and the mapping-stage of any parser.